 Hong Kong’s many advantages are enhanced by talented people, world-class infrastructure, well-developed international and domestic transport networks, quality business support services and financial infrastructure of the highest world standards.

 An important international banking and financial hub, Hong Kong is China’s global financial centre.
 The Shanghai-Hong Kong Stock Connect directly connects the capital markets of the two places and expedites the internationalisation of the Renminbi.
 The Stock Exchange of Hong Kong (SEHK) topped the global IPO rankings from 2009-2011 and in 2015-2016.
-By December 2016, 1 973 companies were listed on the SEHK, with a market capitalisation of around US$24.8 billion.
+More than 2 000 companies are listed in Hong Kong with total market capitalisation of about $32 trillion (US$4 trillion) and average daily turnover of over $80 billion.